A step-by-step guide for digital teams looking to create personalized, high-performing websites without the hassle.

 By assembling a skilled team with clearly defined roles, establishing a structured process, and leveraging the right technology, you can confidently bring your adaptive website to life.
 As we dive into each of these pillars, we’ll explore how they work together to help you build an adaptive website that truly resonates with your audience.

-Key roles you need to build an adaptive website
+Essential roles for building an adaptive website

 When building an adaptive website, we've seen teams of all sizes, from small to large.
 However, in an ideal situation, there are a few essential roles that should always be included.